-Standard operating procedures and QA/QC procedures for forest inventory and modeling, including field data collection and data management, shall be documented.
-Use or adaptation of SOPs already applied in national forest monitoring (USFS FIA), or available from published handbooks, or from the IPCC GPG LULUCF 2003, is recommended.
+SOP's and QA/QC procedures for forest inventory and modeling, including field data collection and data management, shall be documented.
+Use or adaptation of SOPs already applied in national forest monitoring (USFS FIA), or available from published handbooks, or from the IPCC GPG LULUCF (2003), is recommended.